jaspervdv/IFC_BuildingEnvExtractor/README.md

 * "Logic" is an int (either 2 or 3) that can toggle between the logic used for voxel intersection.
 2 = 2D/plane intersection, 3 = 3D/solid intersection.
 Default value = 3.
 * "IFC" "Rotation" is an bool OR double value that indicates a custom rotation of the input shape before processing.
 If bool false is used as input the tool will automatically compute the optimal rotation.
 Default value = false.
 * "IFC" "Default div" is an int/bool (either 0 or 1) to set if the default space bounding objects are used.
 Default value = true.
-* "IFC" "Ignore Proxy" is an int/bool (either 0 or 1) to tell the tool to use IfcBuildingElementProxy as a space dividing object class.
+* "IFC" "Ignore proxy" is an int/bool (either 0 or 1) to tell the tool to use IfcBuildingElementProxy as a space dividing object class.
 0 = no, 1 = yes.
 Default value: yes
 * "IFC" "Div objects" is an array including the additional space dividing objects (the Ifc types).
 Default value = empty
 * "JSON" "Footprint elevation" is a double that will be the level at which a horizontal section will be taken of the building.
 This section is used to create the footprint from.
 Default value = 0.
 * "JSON" "Generate footprint" is an int/bool (either 0 or 1) to enable the footprint export for LoD0.2.
 If off the roof outline will be placed at footprint level